Data efficient surrogate modeling for engineering design: Ensemble-free batch mode deep active learning for regression: Approach

 \subsection{\textbf{Epsilon($\epsilon$)-weighted Hybrid Query Strategy}}

+We propose a new batched sampling policy, $\epsilon$-HQS, inspired by the exploration–exploitation trade-off in reinforcement learning \cite{sutton2018reinforcement, vardhan2022deepal}.
+The complete pseudo-code for this approach is given in Algorithm \ref{alg:ewhqs}.

-One new batched sample selection policy is proposed in this work which capitalizes on the solution proposed to solve the exploration versus exploitation dilemma in reinforcement learning literature \cite{sutton2018reinforcement}\cite{vardhan2022deepal}; we call this $\epsilon$-HQS.
-The role of a teacher in the student-teacher framework is to estimate the performance of the trained surrogate in the design space ($f_t: x \mapsto [0,1]\; \forall\; x \; \in \mathcal{DS}$) by providing a failure estimate.
-At each iteration of training, we want to estimate the following:
+In our student–teacher framework, the teacher’s role is to estimate the surrogate model’s performance across the design space by assigning a failure probability to each sample ($f: x \mapsto [0,1],; \forall; x \in \mathcal{DS}$).
+At each iteration of teacher training, we want to estimate the following:

-here $f^*$ is the true failure probability of the student surrogates in the design space ($\mathcal{DS}$) at the end of training.
-However, since we do not have true labels ($y^*$) for all unlabeled points in $\mathcal{U}$.
-In such a case, the goal of a teacher is to learn an approximation $f_t \approx f^*$.
-We want this approximation to be as accurate as possible.
-However at each iteration of training, we have a limited amount of labeled data, consequently, $\mathcal{D}_{labeled}$ has limited information about the design space $\mathcal{DS}$ (a maximum up to training and testing data).
+If $f^*$ is the true failure probability of the student model in entire design space ($\mathcal{DS}$).
+However, since at any iteration of training, we do not have true labels ($y^*$) for all unlabeled points in $\mathcal{U}$.
+In such a case, the goal of a teacher is to learn an approximation $f \approx f^*$.
+As at each iteration, $\mathcal{D}_{labeled}$ has limited information about the design space $\mathcal{DS}$ (a maximum up to training and testing data), we want this approximation to be as accurate as possible.